d3x0r/STFRPhysics/AI/Revised/HPF_recovery_of_physical_constants.md

 The minimum stable excitation of the vacuum medium is therefore the one that sustains itself on exactly one such pluck — one $h$ per cycle, VA = 1.
 This is not an external constraint imposed on the medium; it is what the medium naturally supports given that the initiating event is always one quantum of angular momentum.
 Higher stable states are integer multiples — the harmonic spectrum of the string — which maps to the structure of particle generations and excited states.

 The proton and electron both satisfy VA = 1 at one $h$ per cycle, but at very different frequencies — different string lengths, same pluck.
 The mass ratio $m_p/m_e \approx 1836$ is the ratio of their closure frequencies, which is the inverse ratio of their closure lengths.
 The pluck is universal; the geometry is not.

+This analogy should be read as interpretive scaffolding rather than as the derivation itself.
+Its purpose is to make clear what is supposed to be universal and what is allowed to vary.
+The universal part is the unit closure condition and the one-action-per-cycle bookkeeping.
+The variable part is the support geometry that selects the realized frequency and therefore the realized rest mass.

 #### What this means for the mass spectrum